Pwyllgor yr Economi, Masnach a Materion Gwledig

 We were supposed to have a delegation from Middleton here yesterday—Middleton Co-operating.
 So, we're working closely with them, and we've touched base with them.
 But, yes, it's exactly that.
 I've seen so many consultations on what can be achieved at community level in delivering the Government's priorities, but surely it should be what can be achieved at Government level in delivering the community's priorities.
 So, it should be turned on its head, or, even if we worked closer together, open that door.
 There seems to be a resistance sometimes at a swyddog, at an officer level—we see resistance to change.
 Yes, anyway.

 I suppose, with resistance to change, a large element of focusing in on what Preston has done and on the co-operative sector is actually measuring economic success in a completely different way, isn't it?
-Is it fair to say that that’s where much of the resistance comes from for that change, then, because you’re not doing the sort of traditional things that people have been conditioned to think is the right way forward, and that actually you’re trying to rail against that, you know?
+Is it fair to say that that’s where much of the resistance comes from for that change, then, because you’re not doing the sort of traditional things that people have been conditioned to think are the right way forward, and that actually you’re trying to rail against that, you know?

 I think that third sector, community sector thing is a bit of a misnomer.
 We’re quite a big economic driver in our town.
 Like I say, we’re employing about 100 people.
 All of them live within the postcode; it’s fully internal there with social enterprises in a town of 5,000 people.
 So, it’s not small change.
 That is on top of the social stuff we provide.
 I don't think it's—.
 It’s not that complicated.
 It’s quite simple, really, but it’s not traditional, I suppose.
 And we work closely with the small SMEs in the town as well.
 They act as social businesses.
 They employ locally, they raise families locally, they invest locally.
 So, yes, something needs to change.